The RNLI lifeguards started their first season on Jersey's beaches on 28 May 2011.

-Rip currents are a major cause of accidental drowning on beaches all across the world.
-In the UK over 60% of RNLI lifeguard incidents involve rip currents.
+The majority of RNLI Lifeguard incidents involve rip currents.
+They are a major cause of accidental drowning on beaches all across the world.

-Rip currents sound complicated but are essentially fast flowing bodies of water that can drag people and debris away from the shoreline and out to deeper water.
+Rips are strong currents running out to sea, which can quickly drag people and debris away from the shallows of the shoreline and out to deeper water.

-Rip current flow speeds are typically 1-2 mph but they can reach 4.5mph.
-That’s faster than an Olympic swimmer.
+They tend to flow at 1–2mph but can reach 4–5mph, which is faster than an Olympic swimmer.

-The best way to avoid rips is to choose a lifeguarded beach and always swim between the red and yellow flags.
-Lifeguards are trained to identify rips and mark out a safe swim zone based on the sea conditions.
-They can also spot you more easily between the flags, should something go wrong.
-To find out more, see our guide to staying safe at the beach.
+The best way to avoid rips is to choose a lifeguarded beach and always swim between the red and yellow flags, which have been marked based on where is safer to swim in the current conditions.
+This also helps you to be spotted more easily, should something go wrong.

 If you see anyone else in trouble, alert the lifeguards or call 999 or 112 and ask for the coastguard.